-When prescribing thyroid hormone for mood, target a TSH at least around median for age, as shown in the Box (from a review in Medscape Endocrinology 2012).2 To remember on the fly: target around 1.5 to age 50, around 1.6 to age 60, around 1.7 to age 70, and around 1.8 to age 80.
+When prescribing thyroid hormone for mood, target a TSH at least around the median for age, as shown in the Table.2 To remember on the fly: target around 1.5 to age 50, around 1.6 to age 60, around 1.7 to age 70, and around 1.8 to age 80.

-Why “median for age”?
-It’s a nice euphemism for “Go Low!”
-Many practitioners will pull up short, pushing TSH into the laboratory normal range, leaving patients’ TSH at 2.5 to 3.0.
-But in major depression, TSH levels between 2.5 and 4.0 have been associated with more severe symptoms, and some data suggest poorer response to treatment.1 In a study of bipolar depression, “outcomes were relatively poor unless patients had TSH values below the median.”3
+Why median for age?
+It is a nice euphemism for “go low!”
+Many practitioners will pull up short, pushing TSH into the laboratory normal range and leaving patients’ TSH at 2.5 to 3.0.
+But in major depression, TSH levels between 2.5 and 4.0 have been associated with more severe symptoms, and some data suggest poorer response to treatment.1 For instance, in a study of bipolar depression, the researchers found “outcomes were relatively poor unless patients had TSH values below the median.”3

 If your goal is to land the patient’s TSH between 1.0 and median for age, how much levothyroxine should you use?
 Per Cohen and colleagues,1 “initial doses or increases in dosages can be low, 50 mcg/day for T4.”
-But watching my colleagues’ prescribing, including primary care providers, it seems that they think 50 mcg is not “low;” it’s more like medium-aggressive.
+But watching my colleagues’ prescribing, including that of primary care providers, it seems that clinicians believe 50 mcg is not “low,” it is more like medium-aggressive.

 Dr Phelps stopped accepting honoraria from pharmaceutical companies in 2008 but receives honoraria from McGraw-Hill and W.W.
 Norton & Co. for his books on bipolar disorder.

 1. Cohen BM, Sommer BR, Vuckovic A. Antidepressant-Resistant Depression in Patients With Comorbid Subclinical Hypothyroidism or High-Normal TSH Levels.
 Am J Psychiatry.
 2018;175:598-604.